 Every parent wants their child’s first time in the pool to be safe, comfortable and fun.
 You should think about what your little one wears in the water.
 Check out these baby and toddler swimwear options and other helpful supplies to bring with you on your next trip to the pool.

 1. A Hat

-It’s ultimately up to you, but we recommend some UV protection if you and your baby will be swimming out in the sun.
-These UV protective suits from UVSkins are soft and stretchy, but most importantly, this type of suit will protect your baby’s sensitive skin from harsh UV rays during their swimming session.
-Alternately, you can opt for a regular bathing suit like this one-piece bathing suit from Old Navy, this very berry two-piece or full coverage floral rash gaurd.
+We recommend UV protection if you and your baby will be swimming in the sun.
+UV protective suits from UVSkins are soft and stretchy and protect your baby’s sensitive skin from harsh UV rays.
+You can also choose a regular one-piece bathing suit from Old Navy like this floral two-piece or full coverage floral rash guard.

 5. Swim Diaper